fastify/fastify/docs/Factory.md

 ### `ignoreTrailingSlash`

 Fastify uses [find-my-way](https://github.com/delvedor/find-my-way) to handle routing.
-This option may be set to `true` to ignore traling slashes in routes.
+This option may be set to `true` to ignore trailing slashes in routes.
 This option applies to *all* route registrations for the resulting server instance.